 Peeking at the implementation

-Often we only want to have a quick peek at the implementation of, say, a function.
+Often we only want to have a quick peak at the implementation of, say, a function.
 Ideally, we don’t want to open another file just to check a few lines.
 By using

 alt + F12 (